kiyozora/kiyozora.github.io/index.md

 The site is currently going under reconstruction.
 If you're here, you probably want to know more about me.
 You should go to my [about page](/about).
 Or you might be here for my notes on Data Structures that I use for when I teach CS61B at Berkeley.
 You can see an index of those notes [here](/cs61b).
 Or on the off chance you're here for my ramblings, then keep scrolling down for my latest posts, or check out the archives or tags in the sidebar.

 This site is currently being remodeled to use Jekyll with the Lanyon-Plus theme.
-Both awesome tools that you should look up when you get the chance.
+Both are awesome and you should look them up when you get the chance.

 <div class="posts">
   {% for post in site.categories.featured limit:2 %}